Projects - Git Cvs Sync

 branch where you stage changes before committing them to CVS), do git

-reset --hard origin/master and git pull origin master.
-This allows
+and git pull origin master

 you to see a pretty diffstat when the pull is done.
 To replicate that